Secure Erase removes the data from SSDs permanently. But if you still want to recover your data, you need to use a powerful data recovery tool.

 Part 1.
 Recover Deleted Files from SSD after Secure Erase with Professional Tool

-iMyFone D-Back Hard Drive Recovery Expert can recover your deleted files from formatted SSD after secure erase.
+iMyFone D-Back can recover your deleted files from formatted SSD after secure erase.
 It is an excellent and efficient method because of its powerful algorithm.
 It recovers all your data quickly without any loss.
 Even if the images and video are corrupted, it can repair them on its own during the recovery process.

 It works on almost all storage devices, including hard drives, SSDs, SD cards, cameras, USB flash drives, music players, and other digital devices.
 It is a versatile data recovery tool that works on all devices.